 Ubuntu Server is an open source platform that does more than you might think.
 With its ability to serve as an internal company server or to scale all the way up and out to meet enterprise-level needs, this operating system can do it all.

-This smart person's guide is an easy way to get up to speed on Ubuntu Server.
-We'll update this guide periodically when news and updates about Ubuntu Server are released.
+This cheat sheet is an easy way to get up to speed on Ubuntu Server.
+We’ll update this guide periodically when news and updates about Ubuntu Server are released.

 - What is Ubuntu Server?
 Ubuntu Server is a server operating system, developed by Canonical and open source programmers around the world, that works with nearly any hardware or virtualization platform.
 It can serve up websites, file shares, and containers, as well as expand your company offerings with an incredible cloud presence.